Catherine (video game): Localization

 Catherine was initially not planned for a Western release.
 After an initial leak through listings on EB Games and GameStop, Atlus USA confirmed that Catherine would be released in North America.
 The game was localized for the West by Atlus USA, who had previously handled many of the company's earlier titles.
 Main localization staff included editors Mike Meeker and Clayton S. Chan; and quality assurance staff Scott Williams, Jonathon Reinhold, Kourtnie McKenzie, Allie Doyon and Charles Chaikaew.
-Compared to previous Atlus titles, which had focused on Japanese culture, Atlus USA had comparatively little work adjusting things for a Western audience as the game was set within a North American city environment.
+Compared to previous Atlus titles, which had focused on Japanese culture, Atlus USA had comparatively little work adjusting things for a Western audience as the game was set within an American city environment.
 Their main issue was with the dialogue, which was meant to be naturalistic despite some tongue-in-cheek dialogue, alongside jokes and references that needed adjusting so they would make sense to a Western audience.
 According to the localizers, the problem "[wasn't] translating the definition, it's translating the intent".

 A major issue the team faced was with the quotes used in loading screens.
 While they were apparently all famous quotes, they had been taken from a Japanese book of quotes without any authors being mentioned, in addition to their translation into Japanese sometimes being poor.
 In the event, Atlus USA went with new quotes to put in their place rather than trying to identify and translate the existing quotes.
 The quotes used were from multiple sources, including Douglas Adams, George Carlin and Rodney Dangerfield.
 According to Chan, the main advantage of Catherine compared to other projects was that the situations and characters were ones he and other team members could understand rather than typical fantasy scenarios.

 Atlus USA initially had difficulty persuading mainstream stores like Target and Walmart to take Catherine due to its suggestive cover art and marketing calling it an "adult" title, which was mostly associated with erotic games not sold in such stores.
 To convince them that the game was suitable for mainstream stores, Atlus USA put together a film reel of clips from unspecified triple-A games those stores did sell that featured more explicit content than Catherine.
 When they met the retailer representatives, they showcased the film and pointed out that Catherine had none of that content, before showing off the most explicit scenes in the game to prove their point.
 The retailers were convinced and allowed Catherine to be sold in mainstream stores, while also looking through their stocks after seeing the content of currently-stocked titles.
 As with the Japanese version, Atlus used alternate covers for the 360 and PS3 versions, and alternate versions of those covers toning down the suggestive elements for stores catering to more sensitive consumers.
 Catherine released in North America on July 26, 2011.
 In addition to the standard edition, a special limited "Love is Dead" edition was created for both PS3 and 360.